andraugust/andraugust.github.io/thermo-2.md

 C = \frac{\partial Q}{\partial T}
 $$

 Heat capacity is defined as the amount of heat needed to raise a system's temperature by 1K.
-Or, as I like to think of it, the energy gained/lost when a system equilibrates with a reservoir that's originally 1K hotter/cooler.
+Or, as I like to think of it, the energy gained/lost when a system equilibrates with a reservoir that's originally 1K hotter/cooler than it.

 Heat capacity depends on the constraints of the process.
 Specifically, whether the process occurs under constant volume or constant pressure.
 Under constant volume no work is done, so